-and dentially and in internals day.

-residential) and is intended to

-assist those individuals for a

-period of twelve (12) to eighteen

-(18) months or until it is

-determined that an individual is

-able to safely transition into a

-more integrated environment.
-All

-applicants for funding to operate a

-Level II Recovery Residence must

-provide statements agreeing to

-meet the BBHHF's Substance Use

-Recovery Residence Standards

-that are aligned with national

-standards.

-Recovery Provide opportunities of change WV Bureau for Behavioral Health and Health

-Support whereby individuals work to Facilities:

-Services improve their own health through RECOVERY COACH

-social inclusion or engaging in • STAFF CREDENTIALS - High school

-supportive recovery communities graduate with lived experience

-with services that may include: 8

-Peer Support, Recovery Support

-Coaching, Recovery Support

-Center Services, Supports for Self

-Directed Care

-L 21100000 0010
+STAFF CREDENTIALS - High school graduate with lived experience residential) and is intended to assist those individuals for a period of twelve (12) to eighteen (18) months or until it is determined that an individual is able to safely transition into a more integrated environment.
+All applicants for funding to operate a Level II Recovery Residence must provide statements agreeing to meet the BBHHF's Substance Use Recovery Residence Standards that are aligned with national standards.
+Recovery WV Bureau for Behavioral Health and Health Provide opportunities of change Support whereby individuals work to Facilities: Services improve their own health through RECOVERY COACH social inclusion or engaging in STAFF CREDENTIALS - High school supportive recovery communities graduate with lived experience with services that may include: Peer Support, Recovery Support Coaching, Recovery Support Center Services.
+Supports for Self Directed Care